Port a Landline Number to Google Voice

 Get FREE* phone calling by porting your landline to Google Voice.

 Before we get going here, please note that this process isn't free. *It will cost you about $20-$35 to port your number to a prepaid SIM card or phone, and another $20 to port that ported number again over to Google Voice.
 Once all that porting is paid for and completed, using Google Voice allows you to make/receive phone calls in North America for free (there are small fees per minute for international calls).

 Also know that Google Voice is NOT a phone line.
 It is essentially a virtual phone number that FORWARDS calls to another number (or multiple numbers if need-be) which you set up within Google Voice.

 It does more than that however.
 Once you have set up phones that it can forward to, you can also do a number of things with this virtual phone number.
 In my case I wanted to:

-- Move my home phone number (which use to be an actual landline) from Ooma (another paid voice over internet (VoIP) provider to what is effectively the free Google Voice.
+- Move my home phone number (which used to be an actual hard-wired landline) from Ooma (another paid voice over internet (VoIP) provider) to what is effectively the free Google Voice.

 - Get that phone number to work with my iPhone’s contacts (using either the Google Voice or Hangouts apps available in the Apple App Store or Google Play store).

 - Save money.
 I was paying for Ooma Premium which, with taxes and 911 service, cost me just over $200 per year.
 I now pay $0.00 for phone service.